Restricted fishing areas

 Marine protected areas

-Restrictions in marine protected areas (MPA)
+Restrictions in Marine Protected Areas (MPA)

-DFO designates MPAs to protect important fish and marine mammal habitats and endangered marine species.
+We designate MPAs to protect important fish and marine mammal habitats and endangered marine species.
 In MPAs, it is generally prohibited to carry out any activity that disturbs, damages, destroys or removes any living marine organism or any part of its habitat or is likely to do so.

 Learn about restrictions in: